flavorly/inertia-flash/README.md

     |--------------------------------------------------------------------------
     |
     | Here you may configure the keys that should be persisted on the session,
-    | even if they are empty they will be mapped to their values configured here.
+    | even if they are empty they will be mapped to their primitives configured here.
     |
     */
     'persistent-keys' => [
         // foo, bar, baz
     ],

     /*
     |--------------------------------------------------------------------------
     | Middleware